The Perfect Marriage Between Oil & Gas and Renewables

 How We Make EVs Even Cleaner

-Electrifying transportation is essential — but EVs are only as sustainable as their supply chain.
+Electrifying transportation is essential, but EVs are only as sustainable as their supply chain.

-That is why making EVs truly green means going beyond the vehicle itself.
+That's why making EVs truly green means going beyond the vehicle itself.

 • Up to 47% lower CO₂ emissions from battery-grade lithium production